jeanetterosario88/thelogbook/README.md

 INTRODUCTION

 This project builds the The Logbook aka The How'd It Go?: a site where a person can keep track of important interactions such as job interviews, auditions, and networking events.
-Overall, this application is an efficient tool to jot down an event's type, date, and contacts, and store this information for future reference.
+Overall, this application is an efficient way to jot down an event's type, date, and contacts, and store this information for future reference.
 A person is also able to rate the event and describe what occurred.

 OVERVIEW